pesterhazy/presumably/posts/boot-react-native.md

 ```

 This installs `react-native 0.30.0` and all its dependencies.
 Unfortunately,
-currently Boot React Native requires a small patch to enable its live-reloading
+currently Boot React Native requires a small patch for the `react-native` module
+to enable its live-reloading functionality.
+This patch, `rn-goog-require.patch`,
+is automatically applied when you run `boot dev` in `example/`, and you can also
+apply it by calling `boot patch-rn`.
+Remember to run `npm install` first.

+Don't worry, you can apply this patch multiple times; it's idempotent.

-functionality.
-To apply this patch to *SimpleExampleApp*, type:
+In case you want to apply this patch manually, type:

 ```
 $ cd example